rancher/docs/content/rancher/v2.x/en/concepts/workloads/_index.md

 - [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)
 - [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)

 You can also define your own controllers.
-Controllers query the Kubernetes API and perform the necessary actions to make the actual state of the workload conform to the desired state of the workload specified in the Kubernetes database.
+Controllers have the job of taking a workload that you create and recreatinging on each of your cluster nodes.
+Controllers query the Kubernetes API for the state of the workload within the Kubernetes database.
+Then the controllers reproduce that workload state on each cluster node.

 <!--## Service Types